You May Also Like

 Idaho is fairly unique in that it requires all potential CPAs applying for a license and operating within its borders to be state residents.
 Even if you are visiting to consult, you are only allowed to operate as a full CPA for 10 days in any calendar year.
 If you are applying to become a state-licensed CPA, you must affirm that you intend to become a resident as soon as possible.
 Though it does have rather strict state-residency requirements, Idaho does not require that you be a U.S. citizen.

-Like most states, however, Idaho has requirements for education, ethics, experience and the CPA examination.
-Each state board is unique in what it looks for in a CPA application, so be certain to learn their standards.
+Like most states, the Idaho State Board of Accountancy has requirements for education, ethics, experience and the CPA examination.
+Each board is unique in what it looks for in a CPA application, so be certain to learn the standards for the state in which you wish to work.

 For your education, Idaho requires that you have 150 total semester hours for your full license.
 To sit for the CPA exam, however, 120 hours that culminate in a baccalaureate degree will suffice.
 Note that you must provide transcripts from a regionally accredited college or university that demonstrate a major concentration in accounting.
 Your coursework will be scrutinized to ensure that you have the requisite background to continue on to the examination.
 In particular, Idaho’s coursework requirements include the following: